National contest for students enrolled at Canadian postsecondary institutions

 - Before collecting a prize and within five (5) calendar days of being notified that his/her Submission has been selected, any Finalist or Final Winner will be required to provide consent and release confirming, among other things, compliance with these Contest rules and regulations; acceptance of the prizes awarded, and consent that their personal information, such as name, likeness, institution of enrolment and/or prize information, may be used, without further compensation, in any publication or promotional material, by the Sponsor, for the sole purposes of promoting the Contest, its Finalists and Final Winners and/or the benefits of research in the social sciences and humanities.

 - All prizes must be accepted as awarded, without substitution; are not transferrable or convertible to cash; and are not for resale.

-- Names of Finalists and Final Winners will be made public no later than April 11, 2017 for Phase 1, and in June, 2017 for Phase 2 via social media channels (i.e.: Twitter and Facebook) and other means, including Sponsor’s website.
+- Names of Finalists and Final Winners will be made public by mid-April 2019 for Phase 1, and in June 2019 for Phase 2 via social media channels (i.e., Twitter and Facebook) and other means, including the Sponsor’s website.

 - The Sponsor reserves the right to cancel, terminate, modify or suspend the Contest for any reason.
 Any notification of such action may be posted online on SSHRC’s website and/or via social media channels, and contestants are encouraged to periodically check for such notifications.